MananTank/radioactive-state/README.md

 ## Dealing with expensive initial State

-If initial State is expensive to calculate, it would be very naive to do something like this
+If initial State is a result of doing some expensive calculation, ( for example, getting the initial State from localStorage ), It would be very inefficient to directly call it like this

 ```javascript
 const state = useRS({